krhyyme/krhyyme.github.io/_posts/Insights from working as a data scientist.md

-# Reflections on being a data scientist
+# Insights from working as a data scientist

 I was recently asked about my experiences working as a data scientist by a close friend looking to transition out of academia once he completed his PhD.
-Considering a data science role, he asked _"What are five things you wish you knew, or someone told you, at the start of your career?"_
+Considering a data science role, he asked _"What are five things you wish you knew, or someone told you, at the start of your career?"_ This list captures some of the more important insights I've learned through out my career so far.

 ### The title Data Scientist can describe many different roles.